loading spinner

 To make this habit stick, try these tips:

-Make it Automatic: Set up a daily phone reminder or link it to an existing habit, like having your morning coffee.
+• Make it FUN/REWARDING: Set up a daily phone reminder or link it to an existing habit, like having your morning coffee.

 2. Positive Affirmations